-Dialysis and chemotherapy patients at Roma Hospital in Queensland will receive treatment in added comfort thanks to a $22,659 donation from the South West Queensland Freemasons and Hand Heart Pocket the Charity of Freemasons Queensland.
+Dialysis and chemotherapy patients at Roma Hospital will receive treatment in added comfort thanks to a $22,659 donation from the South West Queensland Freemasons and Hand Heart Pocket the Charity of Freemasons Queensland.

-The three day-treatment chairs which Roma Hospital has purchased are ideal for patients receiving treatment for extended periods, with features such as wider armrests.
+The three new day-treatment chairs which Roma Hospital has purchased are ideal for patients receiving treatment for extended periods, with features such as wider armrests.